-Over the last week I’ve been moving house and, though I’m now settled for the forseeable future (no touring for a while!), finding myself in a new home has prompted me to learn about how to move beyond buying produce zero waste and become more self sustaining.
+Over the last week I’ve been moving house and finding myself in a new home has prompted me to learn about how to move beyond buying produce zero waste and become more self reliant in my sustainable lifestyle.
 This starts with learning about growing food in my current home, an apartment with no garden.
 Below are the top tips I’ve found for getting started with growing some of your own lil guys.

 What to know before you grow